xwmx/nb/README.md

   Create a new note.

   If no arguments are passed, a new blank note file is opened with `$EDITOR`.
-If a non-option argument is passed, `notes` will treat it as a <filename≥ if a file extension is found.
-If no file extension is found, `notes` will treat the string as <content> and will create a new note without opening the editor. `notes add` can also create a new note with piped content.
+If a non-option argument is passed, `nb` will treat it as a <filename≥ if a file extension is found.
+If no file extension is found, `nb` will treat the string as <content> and will create a new note without opening the editor. `nb add` can also create a new note with piped content.

-  `notes` creates Markdown files by default.
+  `nb` creates Markdown files by default.
 To create a note with a different file type, use the extension in the filename or use the `--type` option.
-To change the default file type, use `notes settings`.
+To change the default file type, use `nb settings`.

-  When the `-e` / `--encrypt` option is used, `notes` will encrypt the note with AES-256 using OpenSSL by default, or GPG, if configured in `notes settings`.
+  When the `-e` / `--encrypt` option is used, `nb` will encrypt the note with AES-256 using OpenSSL by default, or GPG, if configured in `nb settings`.

 Examples:
-  notes add
+  nb add
-  notes add example.md
+  nb add example.md
-  notes add "Note content."
+  nb add "Note content."
-  notes add example.md --title "Example Title" --content "Example content." echo "Note content." | notes add notes add -t "Secret Document" --encrypt
+  nb add example.md --title "Example Title" --content "Example content." echo "Note content." | nb add nb add -t "Secret Document" --encrypt

 Shortcut Alias: `a`
 ```